pritamrangari27/songSuggestorViaFaceDetection/README.md

-songSuggestorViaFaceDetection is a webApplication which allow to user to capture their mood and based on that model is suggesting songs...with additional feature which allow to liveChat with friends.
-U can check it at https://songsuggestor.site/

 # Mood Detection & Song Suggestor Dashboard

 A Flask web application that detects user mood from images and suggests songs using Spotify.
 Includes user authentication, chat, profile management, and Google Drive integration for image uploads.
+U can check it at https://songsuggestor.site/

 ## Features
 - Mood detection from webcam or uploaded images